-Mosquito School includes a classroom presentation that focuses on the biology, ecology, and control of mosquitoes.
-Each class keeps a mosquito Life Cycle Kit until the Friday of the following week following the presentation.
+Mosquito School includes classroom presentations with hands-on activities that focus on the biology, ecology, and control of mosquitoes.
+Each class keeps a Life Cycle Kit for about two weeks.
 The Life Cycle Kit is a learning tool that allows students to actively study and learn about mosquitoes.
-Live mosquito larvae and mosquito fish (Gambusia affins) are included with the kit and students are able to safely observe the metamorphosis of the mosquito.
-Teachers are provided with supplemental curriculum on our web page consisting of experiments, worksheets and games that reinforce the topics discussed in the classroom presentation and are use in conjunction with the Life Cycle Kits.
+Live insect larvae are included with the kit, and students are able to safely observe their metamorphosis into adults.
+Mosquito fish (Gambusia affins) may also be included so students can study the effects of a biological control.

-- Students become familiar with the mosquito life cycle and learn that mosquitoes require water to develop.
+- Students demonstrate understanding of mosquito and fly life cycles and that mosquitoes require water to develop.

-- Students learn that some mosquitoes can transmit certain diseases to people and other animals.
+- Students can explain that some mosquitoes can transmit certain diseases to people and other animals.

-- Students learn that they can help in the fight against mosquitoes by dumping standing water and educating others about mosquitoes.
+- Students can explain verbally and in writing how they can help in the fight against mosquitoes by dumping standing water and educating others about mosquitoes.